utkarshruhela/NIFTYCorrelations/README.md

 # NIFTYCorrelations
 Calculating NIFTY Correlations for past 20 years as per data availability.
-The data was downloaded from NSE
+The data was downloaded from NSE.